 In a broader survey of companies of all sizes, Smart Insights found 10.3% of budget was spent on marketing automation and double that (20.3%) on Content Marketing.

 Why tech marketing isn’t just for the CMO

 These changes have been tough on CMOs, so it comes as no surprise to see IDC reporting 'an astonishing rate of change’ when it comes to marketing personnel: over 50% of the 152 companies surveyed had replaced their CMOs in the last 24 months: The bottom line?
 According to IDC: ‘To get CMO selection right, means the CEO needs to understand and get closer to marketing.’

-Most Australian high-tech vendors don’t have large marketing teams or CMOs, or they have CMOs heading up small marketing teams, or no formal marketing function at all.
-Those who do, often work with external agencies to control the scope and cost of marketing, and keep overheads to a minimum.
+Most Australian technology vendors don’t have large marketing teams or CMOs; more likely they have CMOs heading up small marketing teams, or no formal marketing function at all.
+Those who do often work with external agencies to control the scope and cost of marketing, and keep overheads to a minimum.
 Either way, your CEO needs to have a first-hand understanding of marketing, to make sure your company uses the best model to achieve its objectives.

 How much should you spend on tech marketing?